What Exactly Is the Cooling-Off Period?

 05

 The waiver does not happen automatically.
-A separate application must be filed alongside the petition, specifically requesting the court to waive the cooling-off period and stating the grounds for doing so.
+A separate application must be filed alongside the petition, specifically requesting the court to waive the cooling-off period and stating the grounds in detail.

 Illustrative Case

-Rahul and Priya (names changed) had been living separately since early 2023 — over two years by the time they filed for mutual divorce in late 2025.
+A couple had been living in the same flat in Gurugram but had not been functioning as husband and wife for over two years by the time they filed for mutual divorce.
 They had no children.
-They had agreed on a one-time alimony payment and divided their jointly held savings account.
-Their settlement agreement was specific, signed by both parties, and drafted with legal assistance.
+They had agreed on a one-time payment and divided their jointly held savings account before filing.
+Their settlement agreement was specific, signed by both parties, and contained no conditional or deferred clauses.

-When they filed their petition, their lawyer simultaneously filed an application for waiver of the cooling-off period.
-At the First Motion, both appeared in court and confirmed their consent freely.
+Their petition included a waiver application noting that the couple had not been living as husband and wife for 26 months, supported by individual affidavits from both parties.
+At the First Motion, both appeared and confirmed their consent freely.
 The judge, satisfied that all conditions were met, granted the waiver.
-The Second Motion was scheduled three weeks later.
-The divorce decree was granted at the Second Motion.
+The Second Motion was scheduled three weeks later and the decree was granted.
 From filing to decree: approximately six weeks.

 Illustrative Case

-Amit and Sunita (names changed) had been separated for fourteen months when they filed their petition.
-They had a seven-year-old daughter and had agreed on custody in broad terms — the daughter would “primarily live with the mother.”
-However, the specific school, medical decision-making, holiday schedules, and child support amount had not been finalised in writing.
+A couple had been living separately for fourteen months when they filed their petition.
+They had a seven-year-old daughter and had agreed on custody in broad terms — the daughter would primarily live with the mother.
+However, specific schooling decisions, medical authorisation, holiday schedules, and the monthly child support figure had not been documented in writing.

 They applied for a waiver.
-The judge reviewed the settlement agreement and found the custody clause too vague and potentially harmful to the child's interests.
+The judge reviewed the settlement agreement, found the custody clause too vague, and was not satisfied that the child's interests were adequately protected.
 The waiver was refused.
-The court directed them to return in six months with a detailed, specific custody arrangement.
+The court directed them to return after six months with a detailed and specific custody arrangement.
 When they reappeared with a comprehensive plan, the Second Motion proceeded without difficulty.

-The second scenario illustrates why the quality and completeness of the settlement agreement matters as much as the length of separation.
-A poorly drafted clause — even on a single issue — can result in the waiver being denied, adding months to the process.
+The second case illustrates why the quality of the settlement agreement matters as much as the length of separation.
+A poorly drafted clause on a single issue can result in the waiver being denied, adding months to the process.

 What This Means for NRI Couples